Engee documentation

 Details

-Select Error to stop the simulation when the unit is operating in forward or reverse hydraulic motor modes.
+Choose Error to stop the simulation when the unit is operating in direct or reverse hydraulic motor modes.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization parameters to `Input signal - volumetric and mechanical losses'.
+To use this parameter, set the Leakage and friction parameterization parameter to Input signal - volumetric and mechanical losses.

 Values